CP6 – Improves Radiotherapy

 Subproject1: Heart disease caused by Radiotherapy

-As overall survival increases, it is essential to minimize radiation-induced side effects.
-Side effects caused by irradiation of the heart during RT of lung cancer is not well described, but data from lymphoma and breast cancer show increased heart disease and heart-related mortality after radiotherapy.
-In this subproject, a PhD project investigates heart disease for patients with locally advanced lung cancer (LA_NSCLC).
-It is investigated if pre-treatment risk factors (coronary artery calcium score) is correlated to survival in patients with LA_NSCLC as a high calcium score is known to predict survival and heart disease in a general patient population.
-This knowledge will enable monitoring, early detection and treatment of heart disease for high risk patients thereby improving their outcome.
-The analyses is based on data from 644 Danish patients with LA_NSCLC treated at OUH (127), AUH (138), Vejle (126), RH (106), Herlev (90), and Aalborg (57).
+As overall survival increases, it is essential to minimize radiation induced side effects.
+Side effects caused by irradiation of the heart during RT of lung cancer is not well described, but data from lymphoma and breast cancer show increased heart disease and heart related mortality after radiotherapy.
+In this subproject, a PhD project investigates heart disease for lung cancer patients and aims at identifying pre-treatment risk factors that can predict patient with high risk of heart disease – specifically the impact of calcium in the coronary arteries is investigated since a high calcium score is known to predict heart disease in a general patient population.
+This knowledge will enable monitoring, early detection, and treatment of heart disease for high-risk patients thereby improving their outcome.

 Subproject 2: Identifying parameters influencing loco-regional control and overall survival